-From Alton Road to Dolphin Mall, Miami has no shortage of clothing stores for fashion-conscious residents and visitors.
-Outside of these massive plazas and shopping complexes, though, are an abundance of thrift and consignment stores where consumers can buy high-quality clothes at monumental discounts.
-Often, these stores are tucked into unassuming corners around the city, making them hard to find unless you've been tipped off.
-Here are some of Miami's greatest thrift stores you might be missing.
+From Alton Road to Dolphin Mall, Miami-Dade offers no shortage of clothing stores for fashion-forward residents and visitors.
+Outside of these massive plazas and shopping complexes, though, an abundance of thrift and consignment stores sell high-quality threads at monumental discounts.
+Often these stores are tucked into unassuming corners throughout the county, making them hard to find unless you're in the know.

-3. Salvation Army Thrift Store.
-Your classic thrift store smack in the middle of Wynwood, this Salvation Army is a great stop for anyone hoping to stock up on staple items for as little money as possible.
-With tank tops, T-shirts, and a seemingly endless supply of suit jackets and jeans, this is a great locale if you’re looking to do a massive wardrobe overhaul but don’t want to invest your life savings into the purchases.
-2236 NW Miami Ct., Miami; 305-438-9066; salvationarmy.org.
+A classic thrift store smack in the middle of bustling Wynwood, this Salvation Army outpost is a great stop for anyone hoping to stock up on staple items for as little money as possible.
+With tank tops, T-shirts, and a seemingly endless supply of suit jackets and jeans, this store is a great spot if you’re looking to do a massive wardrobe overhaul but don’t want to spend your life savings.

 Swish Boutique is the go-to shop for women hoping to snag a stylish new outfit for a fraction of what they’d pay at the mall.
 Filled with on-trend jumpsuits, flowing blouses and skirts, and saucy party dresses, Swish prides itself on stocking unique secondhand options that are appealing beyond their low sticker price.
 The boutique consistently offers